Strike a balance

 colors of fruits and vegetables have different types of nutrients – your body

 needs them all!
+Aim for red, yellow and orange, white, blue and purple, and green varieties to keep your intake well-rounded and nutrient rich.
 The more vibrantly colored a fruit or vegetable is, the more

 nutrient-rich it is.

-Eating fruits and veggies in their proper season is best for
+Eating fruits and veggies in their proper season (when they are ripe) makes them the most flavorful and nutritious for

 your body.
 Not sure what's in-season?
 Check out this list - includes storage and preparation